 The Compensation Committee is currently composed of Messrs.
-Phelps, Spiegel and Roedel and Dr. Anderson.
-Mr. Spiegel serves as the chairman of the committee.
-The Compensation Committee met four times in 2020.
+Spiegel, Phelps, Roedel and Dr. Anderson.
+Mr. Spiegel serves as the chair of the committee.
+The Compensation Committee met five times in 2021.

-Each member of the Compensation Committee is independent within the meaning of applicable Nasdag listing rules.
+Each member of the Compensation Committee is independent within the meaning of applicable Nasdaq listing rules.